Laravel Permission

 If you actually need to test for Roles, this package offers some Blade directives to verify whether the currently logged in user has all or any of a given list of roles.

-Optionally you can pass in the guard
+Optionally you can pass in the guard that the

 check will be performed on as a second argument.